dtroyer/osc-choochoo/README.rst

 osc-choochoo
 ============

-OpenStackClient reference transoprtation plugin module
+OpenStackClient reference transportation plugin module

 The OSC plugin system is designed so that the plugin need only be properly installed for OSC to find and use it.
 It utilizes the